kyma-project/istio/docs/contributor/02-20-performance-test-overview-and-results.md

 ## Performance of Deployments With and Without Istio Sidecar

-Data collected from the performance tests is summarized in following tables, which compares the performance of deployments with and without Istio sidecar injection.
+Data collected from the performance tests is summarized in the following tables, which compare the performance of deployments with and without Istio sidecar injection.
 The metrics include the number of successful and failed calls, data received and sent by the server, transfer speeds.
-Data presented in this table are an average of 2 values from 2 runs of the tests, so they are not exact values, but rather an average of the results.
+The data presented in this table are not exact values but an average of two values from two runs of the tests.

 | Type       | No. of successful calls | No. of failed calls | Data received by server \[MB\] | Transfer speed (receiving) \[mB/s\] | Data sent by server \[MB\] | Transfer speed (sending) \[mB/s\] |